-openSUSE Education team is proud to present openSUSE-Edu Li-f-e (Linux for Education) based on openSUSE 12.3.
+openSUSE Education team is proud to present openSUSE-Edu Li-f-e (Linux for Education) based on openSUSE Leap 42.1.
 The image is a "hybrid" iso image, the same image can be used to burn a Live DVD or to create a Live USB stick.

 This release includes carefully selected software for students, educators as well as parents.
 The software selection encompasses everything required to make computers productive for either home or educational use without having to install anything additional.

 The Live DVD contains KIWI-LTSP server that can be enabled even by non-technical user], it comes bundled with tons of useful applications from [[Education_repositories|openSUSE Education], Build Service and Packman repositories.
 With the KIWI-LTSP server you can PXE(network) boot other PCs to use this live DVD without installing or modifying anything on them.
 Booting from hard disk again will leave those PCs as they were.(Please note that running LTSP from Live DVD/USB is meant for demo/testing purpose only, install on the hard disk to use it in production).

 The aim of this DVD is to provide complete education and development resources for parents, students, teachers as well as IT admins running labs at educational institutes, if you think there is something missing that you absolutely must have on the DVD, drop us a line see "Communicate" here.

 Note: As openSUSE project does not support live media installation, there will not be Li-f-e based on current release.
 Check out Li-f-e based on Ubuntu LTS and links to alternative Educational distributions here.
 Great collection of Education softwares are available in our build service repository which can be added to standard openSUSE install.

 See Screenshots page.

 Note: Some packages may not be on the li-f-e media but available from our build service repository.